How to buy the best slow cooker

 Will you need a keep-warm setting, or would you prefer a timer that turns the machine off if you’re not back when cooking has finished?
 Slow cookers with digital controls are usually more expensive than more basic models with just a couple of settings.

-Even the cheapest slow cookers usually have a low, high and auto or keep-warm setting, so you could save money by choosing a basic model over something fancier.
+Many cheap slow cookers still come with a keep warm setting, so you could save money by choosing a basic model over something fancier.
 Find out about common features below, or use our guide on getting the most from your slow cooker for help knowing which settings are best for different foods.

 Indicator light

-It sounds obvious, but an indicator light is a good visual indicator that your slow cooker is working.
+It sounds obvious, but a light is a good visual indicator that your slow cooker is working.
 This is useful as they take a while to warm up and you won’t be able to tell straight away that cooking has started.

 Timer